 The stock market dropped by as much as 40% in 2008 and continued to fall until it hit rock bottom in March 2009.
 Many investors panicked and pulled their money from the stock market, essentially locking in their losses.

-But, investors who remained calm and continued to invest reaped the benefits of the markets steady improvement through January 2018.
+However, investors who remained calm and continued to invest reaped the benefits of the market’s steady improvement through January 2018.
 According to a study by Fidelity, Baby Boomers who continued making contributions to their 401(k) plans during the Great Recession tripled their account balances from 2007-2017.

-Depending on your time horizon until college, it may make sense to stay the course and keep your funds invested in a 529 plan during a down market.
+Depending on your time horizon until college, staying the course and keeping your funds invested in a 529 plan during a down market may make sense.

 Increasing 529 plan contributions will compensate for losses